TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 23/Acts 23.5.md

 ---

-And Paul said, I knew not, brethren, that he was high priest: for it is written, Thou shalt not speak evil of a ruler of thy people.
+Paul said, "I didn't know, brothers, that he was high priest.
+For it is written, 'You shall not speak evil of a ruler of your people.'"